Comin' Atcha (album)

-Comin' Atcha is the fourth studio album by Madeline Bell, released by RCA Records on 22 December 1973.
-The album was produced, arranged and recorded with John Paul Jones at his home studio, Dormouse Studios.
-It was Madeline Bell's first solo album in two years after performing for musical theatre, television shows, studio backing sessions, film themes and pop group Blue Mink (1969–73).
-The project was also a major departure in musical direction for John Paul Jones, playing a mixture of funk, jazz, r&b and soul for the recording, during the year-long absence from touring Led Zeppelin undertook in late 1973 and throughout 1974.
+Comin' Atcha is the fourth studio album by Madeline Bell, released by RCA Records in December 1973.
+The album was produced, arranged, and recorded with John Paul Jones at his home studio, Dormouse Studios.
+It was Madeline Bell's first solo album in two years after performing for musical theatre, television shows, studio backing sessions, film themes, and pop group Blue Mink (1969–73).
+The project was also a major departure in musical direction for John Paul Jones, playing a mixture of funk, jazz, R&B and soul for the recording during the year-long absence from touring Led Zeppelin undertook in late 1973 and throughout 1974.
 John Paul Jones had previously sessioned for Madeline Bell in 1968, before joining Led Zeppelin.

-Both Bell and Jones performed the album's title track on BBC2's television programme Colour My Soul, on 6 December 1973.
+Both Bell and Jones performed the album's title track on BBC2's television programme Colour My Soul on 6 December 1973.